Installing NuRadioMC / NuRadioReco

 pip install NuRadioMC

 NuRadioMC/NuRadioReco will then be available from Python using import NuRadioMC and import NuRadioReco, respectively.
-The pip installation will also install all core dependencies.
+The pip installation will install all core dependencies.
+Some optional dependencies can be installed by appending [option], i.e. pip install NuRadioMC[option].

 Important